 I have completed the part-time PDC in Montreal in 2015.
 The staff is great, friendly and motivated.
 The teacher is very knowledgeable and takes the time to ensure everyone grasps the material.
 I initially entered without fully knowing what permaculture was about, but their passion and concepts are highly contagious to pass it forward.
 I would like to thank the P3 team for sharing and opening opportunities."

 " I had my PDC with P3 this spring and it was awesome.
 Graham, our teacher, is so good explaining the topics and also give us so much motivation to be the change this world need!!
 I loved it. "

-" I learned a lot more valuable information than I did at my 1st year of Buisness Administration at NSCC this year.
-I took a 2 week intensive course with graham Calder in the summer of 2011 in Antigonish, Nova Scotia.
+" I learned a lot more valuable information than I did at my 1st year of Business Administration at NSCC this year.
+I took a 2 week intensive course with Graham Calder in the summer of 2011 in Antigonish, Nova Scotia.
 I loved enjoying nature and learning about it from a fresh and unique perspective surrounded by new people with similar interests.
-I feel really confident it telling people about different plants and their properties, as well as the benefits and amazing ease of growing their own gardens.
-I have a fascination with nature and its ability to adapt and evolve wich was only enhanced and further supported by my experience with P3 permaculture. "
+I feel really confident in telling people about different plants and their properties, as well as the benefits and amazing ease of growing their own gardens.
+I have a fascination with nature and its ability to adapt and evolve which was only enhanced and further supported by my experience with P3 Permaculture. "

 How is permaculture different than gardening or agriculture?

 Permaculture is a design science as well as a philosophy that can be applied to all areas of life.
 Permaculture comes with a set of values, a holistic and solution-oriented vision of our communities, homes, relationships and food.
 Permaculture is not just a set of techniques for growing plants, it’s a worldview.

 How is permaculture different from other branches of ecological design?